ibarwick/firebird_fdw/README.md

 Examples
 --------

-Install the extension:
+To install the extension in a database, connect *as superuser* and execute:

     CREATE EXTENSION firebird_fdw;

-Create a foreign server with appropriate configuration:
+Create a foreign server *as superuser* with appropriate configuration:

     CREATE SERVER firebird_server
       FOREIGN DATA WRAPPER firebird_fdw